Assessment of 48 Stock markets using adaptive multifractal approach: Background theory

-(II): We divide each of the profile into $N_s \equiv {\rm int}(t/s)$ non-overlapping segments of equal lengths, $s$, and for each segments the fluctuation function is computed.
+(III): We divide each mentioned profile into $N_s \equiv {\rm int}(t/s)$ non-overlapping segments of equal lengths, $s$, and for each segment the fluctuation function is computed.
 To prevent the leakage of data when the size of the data sets is not a multiple of scale, $s$, the same approach is done from the opposite end, consequently one finds $2N_s$ segments.

 for $m=1,...,N_s$ and: